Severe Weather Statement issued for Morton by NWS - NewsBreak

 Severe Weather Statement issued for Morton by NWS

 Effective: 2021-08-23 22:10:00 CDT Expires: 2021-08-24 03:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Morton A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 100 AM CDT/MIDNIGHT MDT/ FOR SOUTH CENTRAL MORTON AND EAST CENTRAL GRANT COUNTIES At 1247 AM CDT/1147 PM MDT/, severe thunderstorms were located along a line extending from near Carson to 8 miles southeast of Flasher, moving northeast at 20 mph.
+Target Area: Morton A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 100 AM CDT/MIDNIGHT MDT/ FOR SOUTH CENTRAL MORTON AND EAST CENTRAL GRANT COUNTIES At 1228 AM CDT/1128 PM MDT/, a severe thunderstorm was located 9 miles southeast of Carson, or 21 miles east of Elgin, moving northeast at 20 mph.
 HAZARD...Quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Damage to vehicles is expected.
-These severe thunderstorms will remain over mainly rural areas of south central Morton and east central Grant Counties, including the following locations...
-Raleigh.
+This severe storm will be near Flasher around 100 AM CDT.
+Other locations impacted by this severe thunderstorm include St. Gertrude, Raleigh, and Leith.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0